As described in Introduction to the SystemWeaver Monitor Service, SystemWeaver server applications can be run as a service in Windows.

 - Open the swServerMonitorService.settings file in a text editor, such as NotePad.
 Example content of the file is shown below.

-In the default example shown above, there are 4 server entries, one of which is commented out.
+In the example shown above, there are 4 server entries, one of which is commented out.
 The 3 servers that are set to run will restart automatically.
-The swNotificationServer has a delayed start of 10 seconds to allow the main server executable to start first.
+The swNotificationServer and the REST API has a delayed start of 10 seconds to allow the main server executable to start first.

 - Configure each server that will be run by the service using the Server Settings described below.